-It is my pleasure to introduce this 2020-21 Regional Outcome Agreement for the Glasgow College Region.
+It is my pleasure to introduce this 2020-21 Regional Programme of Action for the Glasgow College Region.
 We are now fulfilling a more empowered and progressive role, during which our regional approach will impact even more positively on the lives of our learners, our colleges and on Glasgow's communities and economy.